 For more information please contact our clerks by calling +44 (0)20 7242 3555.

-Joshua specialises in employment and discrimination law, clinical negligence, personal injury and public law.
+Joshua specialises in employment and discrimination law, public and administrative law, clinical negligence and personal injury law.
 The nature of his practice allows him to deploy his experience in complex areas that overlap.
 He has extensive experience of both multi-day trials and appellate work.
-He is ranked as a tier 1 Rising Star in the Legal 500 2024 and as Up and Coming by Chambers and Partners 2024.

 In addition, Joshua has a busy inquest practice and is currently instructed in two public inquiries.
 He acts on behalf of Core Participants in both the UK Covid-19 Inquiry and in the recently announced Independent Inquiry Relating to Afghanistan.